paulbersch/di-presentation/PITCHME.md

 #HSLIDE

- - *Component*: a local piece of code like a library or another class
+*Component*: a local piece of code like a library or another class

- - *Service*: an external resource like an API or a database
+*Service*: an external resource like an API or a database

 #HSLIDE

-Dependency injection is a design pattern that encourages writing decoupled code by passing components and services into a class.

 Why Decouple
 ------------
 Easier testing, more code portability, separation of concerns

+Unit tests and DI promote a virtuous cycle of decoupling code and focusing tests.

 #HSLIDE